ECHO Autism

 Anderson Center for Autism ECHO Autism Best Practices

 ECHO Autism Best Practices is a virtual learning network of autism specialists that allows for real-time access to experts in autism and other developmental disorders.
-This ECHO aims to support school personnel in New York State, and beyond, in the education and support of school-age children with autism through case-based learning.
+This ECHO aims to support school personnel in New York State, and beyond, in the education and support of elementary to post-secondary students with autism through case-based learning.
 The ECHO provides ongoing support for educators and other professionals working with autistic students by providing professional development and program suggestions.

 How does ECHO work?

-Each ECHO Program session consists of a case presentation by a community-based educational provider and a didactic presentation by the HUB team.
+Each ECHO Autism Anderson: Education session consists of a case presentation by a community-based educational provider and a knowledge burst presentation by the HUB team.
 Time is allowed for questions and answers.

 Our HUB Team